-- Band 1 £21.60: This covers an examination, diagnosis (including X-rays), advice on how to prevent future problems, a scale and polish if clinically needed, and preventative care such as fluoride varnish or fissure sealant where appropriate.
+- Band 1 £23.80: This covers an examination, diagnosis (including X-rays), advice on how to prevent future problems, a scale and polish if clinically needed, and preventative care such as fluoride varnish or fissure sealant where appropriate.

-- Band 2 £59.10: This covers everything listed in band 1, as well as treatments like non-white fillings, root canal work, or removal of teeth.
+- Band 2 £65.20: This covers everything listed in band 1, as well as treatments like non-white fillings, root canal work, or removal of teeth.

-- Band 3 £256.50: This covers everything listed in bands 1 and 2, as well as crowns, dentures, bridges, and other complex laboratory work.
+- Band 3 £282.80: This covers everything listed in bands 1 and 2, as well as crowns, dentures, bridges, and other complex laboratory work.

-A private dentist may choose not to take in NHS patients, but instead register their own patients with their own private fees.
+A private dentist may choose not to take in NHS patients but instead register their own patients with their own private fees.
 This does still mean that cosmetic treatments like those mentioned above aren’t subsidised, and neither are ‘pay as you go’ dental appointments and treatments.

-The best of both worlds?
+The best of both NHS dentistry and private dentistry?

 There are dentists that have the best of both worlds!
-For example, we at Blossom Dental Care are both an NHS dentist and a private dentist.
+For example, we at Blossom Dental Care in York are both an NHS dentist and a private dentist.
 This means that you can join us as an NHS patient and receive subsidised, health-related treatments and receive cosmetic dentistry at our own prices if you opt for it.
 After discussing your treatment needs and all the options available, you may choose to have some dental treatments provided privately in addition to your NHS treatment.
 This can be carried out at the same time as your NHS treatment.
 This does not affect your NHS status.
 We’re also family- and child-friendly, so we encourage you to bring your child to our practice for dental examinations so that we can teach them good oral hygiene lessons for life.